Accounting & Bookkeeping

 The Auto-Categorization Gap

-I want to address the most common pushback I hear: “Auto-categorization makes mistakes, so I still need to review everything.”
+The most common objection to auto-categorization: “It makes mistakes, so I still need to review everything.”

 Yes, auto-categorization makes mistakes.
 So do humans.
-The question isn’t whether the system is perfect — it’s whether it’s accurate enough to shift your role from data entry to data review.
+Perfection isn’t the bar.
+The real test is whether the system is accurate enough to shift the role from data entry to data review.

-In my experience across dozens of CAS practices, a well-configured auto-categorization system in Xero or QBO achieves 85-92% accuracy for clients with recurring transaction patterns (which is most small businesses).
+A well-configured auto-categorization system in Xero or QBO typically achieves 85-92% accuracy for clients with recurring transaction patterns, which describes most small businesses.
 The remaining 8-15% falls into three buckets:

 New vendors — the system has never seen this vendor before and doesn’t know how to categorize the charge.
 This is genuinely new information that requires human judgment.